Mili-kuk, Mali-llu, cali Qunukamken Qbook is available in the iTunes store

 KIWA Media is a New Zealand based digital media company that takes stories, lesson plans, songs, endangered languages and more into an interactive learning environment.
-Rhonda Kite, the inventor of Qbooks and owner of KIWA media and her assistant Zohar Marshall recently visited our language program in Kodiak and is working closely with us to create a series of lesson plans, songs, and Qbooks in Alutiiq.
+Rhonda Kite, the inventor of KIWA Books and owner of KIWA Media and her assistant Zohar Marshall recently visited our language program in Kodiak and is working closely with us to create a series of lesson plans, songs, and KIWA Books in Alutiiq.

-A QBook brings stories to life through interactive animations while combining a narrator's voice and touchable text synchronized to highlight, sound out, or spell when words are swiped, touched or double tapped.
+A KIWA Book brings stories to life through interactive animations while combining a narrator's voice and touchable text synchronized to highlight, sound out, or spell when words are swiped, touched or double tapped.
 Users can record themselves reading the story practicing the language and even color in the illustrations.

 This was funded through the Kodiak Alutiiq (Qik'rtarmiut) Teacher Mentorship Project, from the Administration for Native Americans and Afognak Native Corporation.